Mohd-Haseeb/Angular-Hotel_Inventory/README.md

 ```

 - Here we are saying, give me reference to the __user__ tag and this __ViewContainerRef__ will help us to dynamically load a component

+## @ViewChildren
+- The __@ViewChild__ will always access the first instance whicbh is available in the Template
+- In case we want to access all the elements available on the Component, we need to use __@ViewChildren__